joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/24/us/colt-gray-apalachee-high-school-shooting-guilty-plea.html

 **Clock Ticks Down to Europe’s Ban on Russian Gas Tankers**\
-`Europeans say they fear a rising dependence on American energy even with a looming Jan.
+`Europeans say they fear a rising dependence on American energy even with a Jan.
 1 deadline to end liquefied natural gas imports from Russia.`\
 https://www.nytimes.com/2026/07/24/business/russian-lng-european-union.html

 **China Wields Its Rare Earth Leverage Over Europe With New Export Controls**\